A Mighty Girl's top picks of books for children and teens celebrating acceptance and the value of diversity.

-In this personal, eloquently-argued essay — adapted from her much-admired TEDx talk of the same name — Chimamanda Ngozi Adichie, the award-winning author of Americanah, offers readers a unique definition of feminism for the twenty-first century, one rooted in inclusion and awareness.
+In this personal, eloquently-argued essay — adapted from her much-admired TEDx talk of the same name — Chimamanda Ngozi Adichie, the award-winning author of Americanah, offers readers a unique definition of feminism for the twenty-first century.
 Drawing extensively on her own experiences and her deep understanding of the often masked realities of sexual politics, here is one remarkable author's exploration of what it means to be a woman now — and an of-the-moment rallying cry for why we should all be feminists.
 Thought-provoking and inspiring, this is a timely read for both teens and adults.

 - For more empathy-building books for children and teens that emphasize the value of compassion, visit our Kindness & Compassion book section.

 - For books for children and teens that continue to spread a message of love and acceptance, visit our Tolerance & Acceptance book section.